The 3rd of July each year is plastic free bag day, a global initiative that aims to end the use of a single-use plastic bags.

 1. Invest in foil

 Microwaves can be messy – especially if you’re sharing one with others.
 Splatters of soup and dried-on sauces are commonplace in a microwave.
-But with just a few drops of vinegar and a bowl of water you can have yours sparkling in no time.
-Simply place the bowl in the microwave for 5 minutes and once done, the steam from the water and vinegar solution will have loosened up all of the grime from inside the microwave – making it easy to wipe clean.
+But with just a few drops of vinegar and a bowl of water, yours can be sparkling in no time.
+Simply place the bowl in the microwave for 5 minutes.
+The steam from the water and vinegar solution will have loosened up all of the grime from inside the microwave; making it easy to wipe clean.